AdobeDocs/experience-manager-brand-portal.fr-FR/help/using/brand-portal-sharing-folders.md

 ### Publication de dossier public {#public-folder-publish}

-Unless the **Public Folder Publish** option is selected while configuring Brand Portal replication, non-admin users (such as Editors and Viewers) do not have access to assets published from AEM Assets to Brand Portal.
+Unless the [!UICONTROL Public Folder Publish] option is selected while configuring Brand Portal replication, non-admin users (such as Editors and Viewers) do not have access to assets published from AEM Assets to Brand Portal.

 ![](assets/assetbpreplication.png)

-If the **Public Folder Publish** option is disabled, administrators need to specifically share these assets with non-admin users using share capability.
+If the [!UICONTROL Public Folder Publish] option is disabled, administrators need to specifically share these assets with non-admin users using share capability.

 >[!NOTE]
 >
->The option to enable **Public Folder Publish** is available in AEM 6.3.2.1 onwards.
+>The option to enable [!UICONTROL Public Folder Publish] is available in AEM 6.3.2.1 onwards.

 ## Accès aux dossiers partagés {#access-to-shared-folders}